 Why get the Mental Health Certificate?

-This two course, five credit hour program can be completed in a single semester and will help people working or wanting to work in social services organizations to learn basic skills such as de-escalation techniques, therapeutic communication, and mandated reporting.
-Students enrolling in these courses will earn a certificate in Mental Health First Aid and also gain basic knowledge about mental health, substance abuse, developmental issues and other related topics.
+This two-course, five-credit-hour program can be completed in a single semester.
+You will learn basic skills such as de-escalation, therapeutic communication, and mandated reporting.
+Students enrolling in these courses will earn a certificate in Mental Health First Aid.
+While also gaining basic knowledge about mental health, substance abuse, developmental issues, and other related topics.

 At Parkland, you'll have the advantage of small class sizes, taught by master faculty—never teaching assistants.
 Your success is our priority.